bavanya/Few_thoughts_and_ideas/README.md

       Though many translated works are available today, few people are interested in following the original scriptures.

 ## 3. Automated 3-address code generator for programming languages.

+# Questions

+## Give your take on these two scenarios:

+**Scenario-1** -

+You trained an LSTM model, it's training curve came out to be a horizonal line.

+**Scenario-2** -

+You trained an LSTM model, it's training curve has an upward trend.